Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 ## Description

 The `nested` function when used in the `WHERE` clause of an SQL statement filters documents of `nested` object type based on field properties.
-After a `SELECT` clause is pushed down to OpenSearch the response objects are flattened as illustrated in [Section 2.3](#24-select-clause-nested-query-class-diagram).
-If multiple `nested` function calls are used in a `SELECT` clause on multiple nested fields with differing paths, a cross-join is returned of the rows in both nested fields.
+Two syntax options are available to users see section [1.1 Syntax](#11-syntax), both syntax options achieve the goal of filtering with a `nested` field, an `Operator` and a `Literal` value.
+Both syntax options produce different DSL to push to OpenSearch based on the `AND/OR/NOT` boolean queries residing inside a `nested` query or vice versa.
+See section [4?]() for examples depicting this alternate DSL creation.
+Testing large groups of push down execution times for identical queries using the different syntax options showed a nominal difference of approximately 3% for Syntax option 2.

 ## Table of Contents
 1. [Overview](#1-overview)